salejandro/Genetics-Genomics/Practical3.md

 $ brew install samtools
 ```

-You will download genome sequences (in FASTA format), and feature annotations (in GFF3 format; https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md) of the human chromosome 19 (=GRCh37 assembly) from Ensembl FTP server (http://www.ensembl.org/info/data/ftp/index.html) [assembly version must be exactly the same for both files!].
+You will download genome sequences (in FASTA format), and feature annotations (in GFF3 format) of the human chromosome 19 (=GRCh37 assembly) from Ensembl FTP server.
 Create a new working directory and use the wget and bgzip (from `samtools` suite) commands to download and decompress the genomic files:

 ```bash
 $ mkdir myworkdir